 Tell Ahmar is located on the east bank of the Euphrates about 20 km south of Karkamış.
 In the Hittite Empire period records the city is encountered with the name Mazuwadi, but it gained particular importance between the 10th and 8th centuries BCE as an independent kingdom during which it was known with the Luwian name Masuwari and the Aramaean name Til Barsip.
 The site was first explored in 1908 by David Hogarth and later excavated by François Thureau-Dangin between 1929 and 1931.
-Since late 1980s it is being excavated by Guy Bunnens of University of Melbourne and later University of Liège, Belgium.
-Several orthostats and steles some with hieroglyphic Luwian inscriptions have been found in and around the site.
+From the late 1980s until 2010 it was excavated by Guy Bunnens initially with University of Melbourne and later with University of Liège, Belgium.
+Several orthostats and steles, some with hieroglyphic Luwian inscriptions, have been found in and around the site.
 The site also yielded numerous artifacts from the Assyrian period.
 Since the building of the Tishrin Dam in the 1990s eastern half of the lower town has been flooded.

-Tell Ahmar 1 is a large 3 meter tall stele dates from about mid 9th cent BCE.
-Front of the stele has a relief of Storm-god standing on a bull.
+Tell Ahmar 1 is a large 3 meters tall stele dating from about the mid 9th century BCE.
+The front face of the stele has a relief of the Storm-god standing on a bull.
 Above the god the fragmentary traces of a winged sun-disk is visible.
-Eight line hieroglyphic Luwian inscription covers the three sides of it and written in first person by a ruler of Masuwari who identifies himself as the son of Ariyahina (see king list below).
+Th eight-line Hieroglyphic Luwian inscription covers the three sides of it and written in first person by a ruler of Masuwari who identifies himself as the son of Ariyahina (see king list below).
 This inscription describes exchange of power between two dynasties.
-Stele is at National Museum in Aleppo.
+The stele is in the National Museum in Aleppo.

-Tell Ahmar 2 is a similar stele with a Storm-god figure below a winged sun-disk, presumably standing on a bull but the bottom section of the stele is broken.
-It has a 10-line hieroglyphic Luwian inscription which is a dedication by king Hamiyata to the gods.
-The shape of the back of stele suggests that it may have been standing in a gateway or some other structure.
+Tell Ahmar 2 is a similar stele with a Storm-god figure below a winged sun-disk, presumably standing on a bull, but the bottom section of the stele is broken.
+It has a 10-line Hieroglyphic Luwian inscription which is a dedication by king Hamiyata to the gods.
+The shape of the back side of the stele suggests that it may have been standing in a gateway or some other structure.
 It was found in 1928 near Tell Ahmar by villagers.
-Late 10th to Early 9th Cent BCE.
-Currently in Musée du Louvre, Paris.
+It dates to the late 10th to early 9th century BCE.
+Currently in the Louvre Museum in Paris.

-Another inscribed stele of Hamiyata (Borowski 3) is a foundation stele for the city of Haruha.
+Another inscribed stele of Hamiyata (Borowski 3) is commemoration for the founding of the city of Haruha.
 It also shows a Storm-god figure in a similar form.
 The provenance of the stele is unknown.
 It may have originated from the city of Haruha, location of which is not known.
-Currently in Bible Lands Museum, Jerusalem.
+Currently in the Bible Lands Museum in Jerusalem.

 Tell Ahmar 5 is a fragment of a stele.
-It has 5 lines of hieroglyphic Luwian inscription which indicates dedication of granaries to Storm-god of Aleppo.
-Written in first person by king Hamiyata.
-It was found during the excavations of Tell Ahmar in 1994.
-Currently at National Museum in Aleppo.
+It has 5 lines of an Hieroglyphic Luwian inscription which indicates dedication of granaries to the Storm-god of Aleppo.
+It too is written in first person by king Hamiyata.
+The stele was found in 1994 during the excavations in Tell Ahmar.
+Currently in the National Museum in Aleppo.

-Tell Ahmar/Qubbah is the most recently found and the best preserved of them.
+Tell Ahmar 6 is the most recently found and the best preserved of them.
 The stele probably fell into the Euphrates in antiquity where it was found in 1999 near the village of Qubbah, just to the south of Tell Ahmar.
 Physically the stele is very similar to Tell Ahmar 1 and 2.
-It has a 8-line hieroglyphic Luwian inscription which is a dedication to the gods by king Hamiyata.
-Stele is at National Museum in Aleppo, Syria.
+It has a 8-line Hieroglyphic Luwian inscription which is a dedication to the gods by king Hamiyata.
+The stele is in the National Museum in Aleppo.

 The gate lions found at the city gate to the northeast of the site are dated to the Assyrian period.
 Several other orthostats and steles were found at and around the site in secondary locations.
-Most of these are currently in Aleppo Museum or Louvre, and the whereabouts of a few of them are not clear.
+Most of these are currently in the Aleppo or Louvre Museums, and the whereabouts of a few others are not clear.

 Tell Ahmar 2